When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Current Canon DSLR Cameras

-There is no denying that Canon’s DSLR cameras are very popular among beginner, intermediate and professional photographers.
-As a matter of fact, Canon is the undisputed leader with regard to the DSLR camera market.
+Canon’s DSLR cameras are very popular among beginner, intermediate, and professional photographers.
+In fact, Canon is the undisputed leader in the DSLR camera market.

-All new DSLRs released by Canon generate a lot of buzz in expert reviews and user forums.
+Canon’s new DSLRs generate a lot of buzz in expert reviews and user forums.
 As illustrated above, Canon’s dominance in the DSLR camera market began with the EOS Digital Rebel.
 Currently, Canon is continuing to upgrade its Rebel DSLR camera lineup.

 At the moment, DSLRs in the Rebel lineup include: